hackerhouse-opensource/OffensiveLua/README.md

 # License

-These files are available under a Attribution-NonCommercial-NoDerivatives 4.0 International license.
+These files are available under the 3-clause BSD license.